 You’ll probably need stuff to watch these next few days.
 These are a few things that were released during that Thursday-Sunday spurt of somewhat tolerable outdoor conditions.
 Only getting to them now, so apologies if they are from 1994 by internet standards.
 An addendum to Monday Links, if you will…

 Depending on how long you’ve been perusing the skateboard internet, you may remember Post 22 in its heyday.
-It was a North Carolina website, which at the time (i.e. when the internet was not a legitimate place for A-grade skateboard footage) almost singlehandedly elevated the production values expected of a typical web clip.
+It was a North Carolina website, which at the time, almost singlehandedly elevated the production values expected of a typical web clip.
 This was before YouTube, before full lengths were readily available online outside of #sk8videos on IRC; they were among the first to make Quicktime montages that looked like professional videos with unknown talent.

 The site has died and been resurrected multiple times.
 Its current incarnation comes in the form of a 30-minute video entitled Skate and Destroy with many of the original Post 22 members still involved.
 The site’s prime coincided with a period when the generally humorless Skate Perception thinktank governed the language of online skate video production (which it obvs derived from a childhood of growing up on Ty Evans era Transworld videos.)
 If one with an aversion to serious skate videos remembers correctly, Post 22 videos were pretty serious, but it’s good to see them lighten up a bit with the years tacked on in Film and Destroy.
 Hard to forgive the tease of someone maybe skating to Franke Goes to Hollywood, though…